girder/viime/joss/paper.md

 edges brings up the metabolite identification information and the strength of the correlations respectively.

-VIIME also includes a fully interactive heatmap with row and column dendrograms (see Figure 6).
+Viime also includes a fully interactive heatmap with row and column dendrograms (see Figure 6).
 Selected metabolites are highlighted in orange on the left.
 Sample groups are colored along the bottom to provide additional context.

-Unique to VIIME is a metabolite correlation network diagram (see Figure 7).
+Unique to Viime is a metabolite correlation network diagram (see Figure 7).
 The color in the diagram represents whether the metabolite was significantly different across groups (orange) or not (blue).
 Metabolites are linked if the correlation coefficient between them exceeds a configurable value.
 Negative